nefarius/LupuServ/README.md

 - Stores status changes and alarm events in any MongoDB-compatible database
     - The example compose file uses [FerretDB](https://github.com/FerretDB/FerretDB) with the [SQLite](https://www.sqlite.org/index.html) backend
-    - This way you can automatically keep a log e.g. off-site on what's going on in the monitored premises
+    - This way you can automatically keep a log e.g., off-site on what's going on in the monitored premises

 ## Limitations

 Some shortcuts have been taken on purpose while developing this proxy application.
-As of now I have no plans to rectify them or focus on additional features.
+As of now, I have no plans to rectify them or focus on additional features.

 - SMTP-Server doesn't use authentication, it accepts any username and password